isomerpages/moe-huayisec/pages/Sec 1 Registration for 2025 Cohort.md

 ---
 <h4><strong>Principal's Welcome</strong></h4>
 <p>Dear Sec 1 Parents,
-<br>A very warm welcome to Hua Yi.
-We are glad that your child will be joining
-the Hua Yi family, and look forward to working closely with you to develop your child to their fullest potential.
-Please see the video below for our Principal’s welcome.</p>
+<br>We are delighted to welcome your child to the Hua Yi family, and we look
+forward to partnering with you to nurture and develop your child to their fullest potential.
+Please take a moment to watch the video below for a welcome message from our Principal-Designate.</p>
-<p></p>
 <div class="iframe-wrapper">
 <iframe height="390" width="700" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/oBlY2QJBoq0?si=gVCWgA8PUn9Kly8T"></iframe>
 </div>